OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 end
 ```

-Then semantically the same code will suddenly get the weak type again:
+Then semantically, the same code will suddenly get a weak type again:

 ```
 Thunk.create ();;
 - : '_a Thunk.t = <abstr>
 ```

-The reason is that since we hide the type definition, OCaml can't
+The reason is that since we hid the type definition, OCaml can't infer
-infer variance and pessimistically assume that `'a` is invariant in
+variance, and must pessimistically assume that `'a` is invariant in
 `'a Thunk.t`.
-We can help the typechecker with the variance annotation
+We can help the typechecker with a variance annotation
 in module signature:

 ```ocaml